-The CPU is a sensitive electric component and it can be easily damaged by static electricity, so users must keep it away from metal surface when the CPU is installed onto mainboard.
+- The CPU is a sensitive electric component and it can be easily damaged by static electricity, so users must keep it away from metal surface when the CPU is installed onto mainboard. - When the user installs the CPU on socket, please notice the PIN 1 of CPU is in the same corner as the PIN 1 of socket! - Before the CPU is installed, the mainboard must be placed on a flat plane in order to avoid being broken by the pressure of CPU installation.

-3.6.
+3.7.
 CMOS RTC & ISA CFG CMOS SRAM